headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 ```

 ### Step 2.
 Update the manifest
 Edit the app configuration in _package.json_, which can be found in the app root directory.
 Change the "title" property to "Participants".
-This value will be shown in the app toolbar.

 ```json
 {